Got some extra time in Athens? Seen the Acropolis?

 bottom of Pedion Areos, or take the bus to Nea Makri and take a local taxi from there.
 Make sure you give him a time to pick you up.
 For some

 reason Schinias has traditionally been the favorite beach of American and European x-pats living in Athens and every year various groups come to clean the beach of the plastic and paper that the winter winds and seas have deposited on the beach or blown into the trees.
+There were several fish tavernas which ran on diesel generators since there is no electricity there.
+They were all shut down and bulldozed so if you are hungry stop at one of the shaded tavernas on the road or in the nearby town of Marathon Beach.
+(I really liked Panormitis Psarotaverna.)

 The ancient sanctuary of Amfiaraion is near the town of Kalamos which is